ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/install.md

 ## Install

-Some header files and static libraries are required by Pip and is done by python development package.
+Some header files and static libraries are required by Pip and is installed by python development package.

 For example on Ubuntu: